creationsofm7/TAG_SPotify_Remake_sub_m7/README.md

-# Spotify Clone Project 🚀
+# Spotify Clone Project 🚀 (Not MObile friendly version)

 Welcome to the Spotify Clone Project, a web application that mimics the features and design of the popular music streaming service Spotify.
 This project is built with React, a JavaScript library for creating user interfaces.